sashakid/ios-guide/README.md

 ## Difference between NSArray and CFArray
 What's the point of them both existing?
 There are a few reasons.

-If you want to provide a C API, like the Carbon API, and you need things like arrays and dictionaries of referenced-counted objects, you want a library like Core Foundation (which provides CFArray), and of course it needs to have a C API.
+* If you want to provide a C API, like the Carbon API, and you need things like arrays and dictionaries of referenced-counted objects, you want a library like Core Foundation (which provides CFArray), and of course it needs to have a C API.
-If you want to write libraries for third-parties to use on Windows (for example), you need to provide a C API.
+* If you want to write libraries for third-parties to use on Windows (for example), you need to provide a C API.
-If you want to write a low-level library, say for interfacing with your operating system's kernel, and you want avoid the overhead of Objective-C messaging, you need a C API.
+* If you want to write a low-level library, say for interfacing with your operating system's kernel, and you want avoid the overhead of Objective-C messaging, you need a C API.

 So those are good reasons for having Core Foundation, a pure C library.

 But if you want to provide a higher-level, more pleasant API in Objective-C, you want Objective-C objects that represent arrays, dictionaries, reference-counted objects, and so on.
 So you need Foundation, which is an Objective-C library.

 When should you use one or the other?
-Generally, you should use the Objective-C classes (e.g. NSArray) whenever you can, because the Objective-C inter-face is more pleasant to use: myArray.count (or [myArray count]) is easier to read and write than CFArrayGetCount(myArray).
+Generally, you should use the Objective-C classes (e.g. `NSArray`) whenever you can, because the Objective-C interface is more pleasant to use: `myArray.count` (or `[myArray count]`) is easier to read and write than `CFArrayGetCount(myArray)`.
 You should use the Core Foundation API only when you really need to: when you're on a platform that doesn't have Objective-C, or when you need features that the Core Foundation API provides but the Objective-C objects lack.
-For example, you can specify callbacks when creating a CFArray or a CFDictionary that let you store non-reference-counted objects.
-The NSArray and NSDictionary classes don't let you do that - they always assume you are storing reference-counted objects.
+For example, you can specify callbacks when creating a `CFArray` or a `CFDictionary` that let you store non-reference-counted objects.
+The `NSArray` and `NSDictionary` classes don't let you do that - they always assume you are storing reference-counted objects.
 Are the CF objects just legacy objects?
 Not at all.
 In fact, Nextstep existed for years with just the Objective-C Foundation library and no Core Foundation library.
 When Apple needed to support both the Carbon API and the Cocoa API on top of the same lower-level operating system facilities, they created Core Foundation support both.

 ## Enumeration